By Steve Hunt | NHL.com Correspondent

 Lehtonen had to change masks 2:04 into the final period when he stopped a long slapper by Phoenix defenseman Adrian Aucoin with his head, sending the Dallas goaltender to the ice.
 But after a short delay to get Lehtonen a new mask, play resumed.

 However, the Coyotes took command when Torres beat Lehtonen over the shoulder from the lower left circle at 5:41 of the third.
 Morris added an insurance goal at 16:09.

 "We weren't very good again," Stars Head Coach Glen Gulutzan said.
 "Even with a real good goalie performance, we got outworked by a team that played last night."

 ► EDITOR'S NOTE: Dave Vest of phoenixcoyotes.com edited this story and compiled this recap.

-• The Coyotes' next game is Thursday vs. the Colorado Avalanche at Jobing.com Arena.
+• The Coyotes' next game is Thursday vs. the Calgary Flames at Jobing.com Arena.
 The puck drops at 7 p.m.
 (Arizona time).
-The game can be seen on Fox Sports Arizona and can be heard on XTRA Sports 910 (AM).
+The game can be heard on XTRA Sports 910 (AM).